- ASMP Colorado

 You can upload images to your FAP portfolio by visiting the “Portfolio” tab of your member profile.
 Images should be sRGB tagged JPEG files, sized a maximum of 1024 pixels wide by 768 pixels tall, with critical metadata embedded, including contact and copyright information.
 More details about images and uploading.

-All General Members receive three free FAP portfolios, and can purchase additional ones.
-Associate Plus Members get one free portfolio and can purchase more.
+All Professional Members receive three free FAP portfolios, and can purchase additional ones.
 You can choose to leave your first portfolio as a “primary” (that is, general-purpose) portfolio, or you can elect to assign the portfolio with your primary Specialty so that it displays higher in the results for those searches.

 While general portfolios increase the value of FAP to potential clients, FAP becomes even more useful when those work samples actually represent the Specialty targeted in the search.